Preventing Altitude Sickness when Climbing Kilimanjaro

 Preparing for a Kilimanjaro climb

-You do need to get your body used to walking for several hours in uneven country, for several days.
-But any fitness training beyond that will not increase your chances to reach the summit.
+You do need to get your body used to walking (as slowly as you like) for several hours in hilly country, for several days in a row.
+Any fitness training beyond that will not increase your chances to reach the summit.

 So if you can, expose your body to some altitude before you tackle Kilimanjaro: